 Dual diagnosis refers to the condition of a co-occurring substance use and mental health disorder.
 Many addiction problems exist in relation to a mental illness, either as a cause or an effect, and this happens in reverse as well; a mental illness can often contribute to the development of drug abuse.

-Diagnosing and treating a dual diagnosis requires specific methods to address both the effects of the addiction and the underlying mental health conditions that drive it.
+Dual diagnosis addiction treatment requires specific methods to address both the effects of the addiction and the underlying mental health conditions that drive it.

 Table of Contents